San Diego, California FBAR Attorney

-Those who live and work in California are more likely to have a FBAR filing obligation due to the international character of the city.
-California is an international trade hub and home to major commercial ports.
-These cultural and business connections to foreign nations and markets makes it more likely that those connected to California may have foreign accounts to disclose.
+Those who live and work in San Diego are more likely to have a FBAR filing obligation due to the international character of the city.
+San Diego is an international trade hub and home to major commercial ports.
+These cultural and business connections to foreign nations and markets makes it more likely that those connected to San Diego may have foreign accounts to disclose.

 What are the penalties for a failure to file FBAR?